 About the AEC

-The Aboriginal Education Council at Toronto Met was launched on October 6, 2010 at a community celebration.
+The Aboriginal Education Council at TMU was launched on October 6, 2010 at a community celebration.
 At the event, the university presented a statement acknowledging the connection between Egerton Ryerson and Indian Residential Schools.

-The Aboriginal Education Council serves as an advisory council, with input into, and impact on, Aboriginal programming and education at Toronto Met.
-While grounded in existing structures, the Council represents a departure from standard models at Toronto Met, so that it can include Aboriginal worldviews and values in its operations.
+The Aboriginal Education Council serves as an advisory council, with input into, and impact on, Aboriginal programming and education at TMU.
+While grounded in existing structures, the Council represents a departure from standard models at TMU, so that it can include Aboriginal worldviews and values in its operations.
 The university recognizes the unique status and concerns of Aboriginal peoples and acknowledges that a unique response is necessary if Aboriginal peoples’ post-secondary education, training and employment outcomes are to be improved.